lucashuang97/coredns/notes/coredns-1.7.0.md

 As this was already backwards incompatible release, we took the liberty to stuff as much of it in one release as possible to minimize the disruption going forward.

+A new plugin, [*dns64*](https://coredns.io/plugins/dns64) as promoted from external to a plugin that is included by default.
+This plugin "enables DNS64 IPv6 transition mechanism."

 ### Metric Changes

 It's mostly dropping `count` from `_total` metrics names: